 We even painted the foam that wraps the plumbing pipes.

 Pros to painting our ceiling:

-My local Sherwin Williams gals (whom I love!) steered me toward the type of primer I needed, and we used their Emerald line in a satin finish in Sherwin Williams color of 2021 Urbane Bronze.
-I love how it is dark and moody and feels like it’s picking up some green tones in the basement.
+My local Sherwin Williams friends (whom I love!) steered me toward the type of primer I needed, and we used their Emerald line in a satin finish in Sherwin Williams color of 2021 Urbane Bronze.
+I love how the color is dark and moody and feels like it’s picking up some green tones in the basement.